 Building this alignment ensures that you create a cohesive experience for your users before and after they start actively using your product.

-For example, you can start with a guided product walkthrough and explain its essential features.
+Once you have the journeys, you can start with a guided product walkthrough to explain its essential features relevant to your users.
 Then, share tooltips to inform users of the advanced features and hacks to get the best out of your app once they’re familiar with your UI.
 Keep in mind that onboarding is a continuous flow.

 In short, customize your in-product messaging based on your overall messaging framework.
 Gradually introduce these in-app messages to help users derive more value from your product.

 💡 Delight your users, and continue to surprise them.
 With Chameleon, you can add delightful background effects to your product tour steps, and celebrate when a user completes key activation milestones.

 5. Something feels off?
 Test your messaging with customers #

 Designing your product messaging framework gets the job half done.
 The other half is about constantly testing and iterating your messaging till you hit the jackpot—which is like gold at the end of the rainbow, allusive.

 What your Product Marketing team considers to be an impactful product headline, your users might think of as confusing and complicated.
 Testing your framework is the best way to be on the same page as your users and nail your messaging.

 You can test your product messaging for various parameters, like: